 Make repairs found during driver inspectionsThe FMCSA guideline also says, “If the last vehicle inspection report notes any deficiencies, the driver must review and sign to acknowledge and certify that the required repairs were made.”

 Make sure that if a driver notes something during the pre-trip, it gets handled.
 If drivers don’t think their complaints and concerns are being taken seriously, they are not going to put a lot of effort into their inspections.

 CVSA shares what those areas will be prior to the event.
-For the 2021 Roadcheck the special maintenance emphasis was lighting.
+For the 2022 Roadcheck the special maintenance emphasis is wheel ends.
+This year’s International Roadcheck dates are May 17-19.
 In the weeks leading up up to enforcement campaigns, make sure to ask drivers and technicians to focus a little extra attention on the area CVSA is also focusing.
 CVSA conducts Brake Safety Week (Aug.
-22-28) and Operation Safe Driver (July 11-17).
+21-27) and Operation Safe Driver (July 10-16).
 These, too, are opportunities for you to step up your maintenance inspections to make sure your trucks are road ready and safe.

 While it is probably impossible to avoid all CSA violations, if you follow the steps outlined above you should significantly reduce them and know that you are putting safe vehicles out on the road.